mitchsanchez29/mitchsanchez29/README.md

 Growing businesses often lose hours every week to manual reporting, repetitive administrative work, disconnected spreadsheets, and processes that rely on people instead of systems.

-This portfolio demonstrates how those challenges can be solved through workflow automation, reporting systems, dashboards, and finance operations built with Google Workspace, Apps Script, APIs, Zapier, Airtable, Looker Studio and Claude|Chatgpt.
+This portfolio showcases real work, enhanced work projects, and business case studies that solve operational challenges through workflow automation, reporting systems, dashboards, and finance operations using Google Workspace, Apps Script, APIs, Zapier, Airtable, Looker Studio, and AI tools such as Claude and ChatGPT.

 Instead of focusing on tools, the portfolio is organized around the business problems each solution solves.